6

 As already mentioned, we experienced health benefits by being able to grow and eat our own food.
 In the summer, more than 25% of our food consumption comes from our garden.

-Since we started eating organic and from our garden, our two eldest children have outgrown all their previous allergies except for most nuts.
+Since we started eating organic and from our garden, our two eldest children have outgrown many of their previous allergies except for most nuts.
 This is a tremendous burden that has been lifted off our shoulders.
 When we first found out that they were allergic, we had to ban certain foods from our home, learn how to cook allergy-free and discover where to source our foods.
 Now, the only thing they have to watch out for is nuts.

 Our bottom four children were born with no allergy conditions.
 This was an amazing relief for us!